-But there's a problem.
-When we enter this world we are dead in our sins.
+But there's a huge problem, and it's universal.
+When we enter this world, we are dead in our sins.
+What does dead mean?

 If I go to funeral home and offer a dead person a gift, what will he do with it?
-Nothing.
-He is powerless to receive the gift, right?
-We are "dead in our trespasses and sins," says the Bible (Eph.
-2:1).
+Not a thing.
+A dead person is powerless to receive your gift, right?

+This is our problem.
+We are "dead in our trespasses and sins," according to Ephesians 2:1.
 Dead people don't receive gifts, do they?